Pavlos-Re/Old-Thesis-Code/README.md

 Code for my Thesis in Traffic Control using Computer Vision and Drones.
 In order to test it one has to download the files in the following link.
-The files ending in .weights goes inside the Data folder while the checkpoints goes into the project's main folder.
+The files ending in .weights goes inside the Data folder.
+In order to test the code one has to create a video folder inside the data folder and copy inside the video fiels.

 https://mega.nz/folder/4xQW2TzD#bUisH5SFQuy_UkLMxFX57Q